shreya802/DiwaliSales-Analysis/README.md

-# EDA_on_Diwali_Sales
+# EDA_on_Differnt_Datasets
-This repository contains exploratory data analysis on Diwali sales data.
+This repository contains exploratory data analysis on different datasets.

-Python Analysis on Diwali sales data to improve customer experience and sales.